YottaDB/YDBDoc/MessageRecovery/errors.rst

 TERMWRITE
 -------------------

-TERMWRITE, Error writing to terminal, status:
+TERMWRITE, Error writing to terminal

 Run Time Error: This indicates that a WRITE to a terminal failed.
 Such failures may be detected and reported asynchronously to the actual WRITE command.